 Defeated by Sam Smith in 1958, a black Democrat politician who later became Seattle’s first City Council Member, Charles Stokes ran unsuccessfully for lieutenant governor in 1960.
 A gifted orator, he continued his successful criminal defense and personal injury legal practice.

 Stokes was also an entrepreneur.
 In the late 1950, Stokes organized a group of friends to form KZAM, Seattle’s first black owned radio station which went on the air in 1961 and continued to broadcast until 1964.
 The station featured such notable northwest radio pioneers as jazz aficionado Bob Summerise, and Fitzgerald Beaver, who later founded The Facts newspaper.
 In 1968, Stokes organized another group to form the Liberty Bank, Washington State’s first black owned bank.
 The bank was absorbed into the Evergreen Bank in 1988.

 Charles Stokes was appointed to the King County District Court, becoming the first black jurist at the district court level.
 He was re-elected to the court three times.
 That same year he became one of the founding members of the Loren Miller Law Club, the Seattle based African American National Bar Association affiliated chapter.
 In 1994, he was elected to the National Bar Association Attorneys Hall of Fame in 1994.

-Judge Charles Stokes died on November 25, 1996 in Seattle.
+Judge Charles Stokes, a founding member of Alpha Omicron Boule of Sigma Pi Phi fraternity, died on November 25, 1996 in Seattle.
 He was 93.
 Two years later an overlook in the Sam Smith Park on the I-90 Freeway in Seattle was named in his honor.